kope-kope/StormGdocs/api.md

 *POST* `/token`

-This API allows you to generate an access token, for authorizing other API calls.
+This endpoint allows you to generate an access token, for authorizing other API calls.

 ### Authorization